zuhlke/engineering-posts/drafts/module-federation-with-vite-for-react.md

 export default App;
 ```

 In line 6 and 7 I have lazy loading the components from remote module.
-And then we are using that inside a `Suspense` component to load it in async and have a fall back component applied incase of loading takes time.
+And then we are using that inside a `Suspense` component to load it in async and have a fall back component applied in case of loading takes time.

 Also when importing these from remote modules if you are using typescript remember to add a custom definition file for types.
 So here in my implementation I have added the `custom.d.ts` file.
 This file help you to get rid of the compilation error `Module not found` .